trappergor/cpp-docs.ru-ru/docs/mfc/reference/colecontrol-class.md

     USHORT nShiftState);
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  `nChar`
- Значение виртуального кода клавиши нажатой клавише. Список стандартных кодов виртуального ключа см. в разделе Winuser.h
+ The virtual key code value of the pressed key.
+For a list of standard virtual key codes, see Winuser.h

  `nShiftState`
- Содержит сочетание следующих флагов.
+ Contains a combination of the following flags:

-- **SHIFT_MASK** в ходе выполнения действия была нажата клавиша SHIFT.
+- **SHIFT_MASK** The SHIFT key was pressed during the action.

-- **CTRL_MASK** в ходе выполнения действия была нажата клавиша CTRL.
+- **CTRL_MASK** The CTRL key was pressed during the action.

-- **ALT_MASK** была нажата клавиша ALT в ходе выполнения действия.
+- **ALT_MASK** The ALT key was pressed during the action.

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- Переопределите эту функцию, если элементу управления требуется доступ к ключевой информации после инициировать событие.
+ Override this function if your control needs access to the key information after the event has been fired.

-##  <a name="onkeypressevent"></a>COleControl::OnKeyPressEvent
+##  <a name="onkeypressevent"></a>  COleControl::OnKeyPressEvent
- Вызывается структурой после бумагу произошло событие Нажатие клавиши.
+ Called by the framework after the stock KeyPress event has been fired.

 ```
 virtual void OnKeyPressEvent(USHORT nChar);
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  `nChar`
- Содержит значение виртуального кода клавиши нажатой клавиши. Список стандартных кодов виртуального ключа см. в разделе Winuser.h
+ Contains the virtual key code value of the key pressed.
+For a list of standard virtual key codes, see Winuser.h

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- Обратите внимание, что `nChar` значения были изменены в контейнере.
+ Note that the `nChar` value may have been modified by the container.

- Переопределите эту функцию, если требуется уведомление после возникновения этого события.
+ Override this function if you want notification after this event occurs.

-##  <a name="onkeyupevent"></a>COleControl::OnKeyUpEvent
+##  <a name="onkeyupevent"></a>  COleControl::OnKeyUpEvent
- Вызывается платформой, после обработки события KeyDown акций.
+ Called by the framework after a stock KeyDown event has been processed.

 ```
 virtual void OnKeyUpEvent(